 - 1 teaspoon vanilla extract

-Increase temperature to medium heat, whisking constantly for 3-4 minutes, until the mixture is just slightly thickened.
+- Increase temperature to medium heat, whisking constantly for 3 to 4 minutes, until the mixture is just slightly thickened.
 Do not allow it to boil.

-Refrigerate overnight before serving for best taste.
-Store in the fridge for up to one week.
+- Refrigerate overnight before serving for best taste.
+Store in the fridge for up to 3 days.

 - Nutritional information does not include the optional rum.

 - Spices: You can add more or less spices, as desired to achieve the perfect eggnog flavor.
 Add ground cinnamon too, if desired.

 - Sugar: You can reduce the amount of sugar slightly or use maple syrup instead.